Phnyx-Lab/hiring-assignments-fe-2507/README.md

     - The entire paragraph before the quote must also be clickable, and when clicked, a list of all corresponding quotes is displayed through a browser alert.

 ## Technical Requirements (Common)
+- React 18 or 19 (Next.js available), TypeScript, Tailwind
 - Design Implementation: Match the Figma design exactly.
 - API Communication: Support both standard HTTP responses and event streams like SSE.
 - BFF (Backend For Frontend): Optional; implement if you find it necessary.

 The assignment is to be completed in your own environment.
 You will receive detailed instructions by email once you start.
-Please submit your results within 48 hours of receiving the assignment.
-If you have any questions, feel free to ask.
+Please submit your results within 24 hours of receiving the assignment.
+If you have any questions, feel free to ask to frontend@phnyx.ai.
 We look forward to your great work.

 ## Appendix
 - Assignment page: https://github.com/Phnyx-Lab/hiring-assignments-fe-2507